xenserver/python-libs/README.md

 ## Test-driven Development (TDD) Model

+Please see [CONTRIBUTING.md] for installing a local development environment.

 This package has CI which can be run locally but is also run in GitHub CI to ensure Test-driven development.